TheLakeMan/Hyperion/HYBRID_ROADMAP.md

 ### Developer Tools

-Developers integrating TinyAI will have access to:
+Developers integrating Hyperion will have access to:

 1. Execution logs for understanding processing path
 2. Performance comparison tools